 After being diagnosed with TB, Medson took the prescribed drugs and was successfully cured of the illness.
 He also started anti-retroviral drugs around that time, which he is still taking.
 He’s feeling better these days and is able to once again grow vegetables in his garden, which he exchanges for maize.

-TB Alert’s JournAIDS project is using mass media to raise awareness of TB in Malawi, helping get people diagnosed and into treatment quicker, and tackling the stigma and discrimination that Medson faced.
+TB Alert’s JournAIDS project is using mass media to raise awareness of TB in Malawi, helping get people into treatment quicker and tackling the stigma that Medson faced.